 A disability approval can be either full or partial.
 The difference is the dates for which you'll receive disability benefits.
 When you applied for disability, you provided the SSA with an alleged onset date.
 This is the date you felt you became disabled due to your condition.
 But the judge doesn't need to agree with this onset date when awarding you benefits.

-A full approval means that the ALJ agrees with you as to when you became disabled.
+A full approval means that the ALJ agrees with you as to the date you became disabled.
 If you win a full approval (called a fully favorable decision), you will be awarded benefits back to your alleged onset date.

 Another way a judge can make a partial approval is by approving you for a "closed period" of benefits.
-In this case, the judge believes that you were disabled, but are no longer disabled.
+In this case, the judge believes that you were disabled when you applied, but are no longer disabled.
 The judge will approve you from your alleged onset date or a later onset date, to the date he or she believes your condition improved to the point where you weren't disabled.
 For more information, see our article on closed periods of disability benefits.

 Lastly, the ALJ might deny your disability claim outright.
 If the ALJ denies your claim, you have 60 days to ask the Appeals Council (AC) to review your case.
 Your appeal must be in writing and, in order to be successful, must demonstrate that the ALJ's decision was not based on substantial evidence.
 New and material evidence, such as lab results the ALJ did not review, can also be grounds for an appeal.
 Although you can file an appeal with the AC on your own, you have a greater chance of success if you consult an attorney with experience in appealing disability denials.
 For more information, see our article on appealing a disability denial to the Appeals Council.